 Episode Six: A Clot On The Landscape

-Clive Mantle, Claire Lacey, Martin Benson and Roger Ostime.
+Clive Mantle, Claire Lacey, Martin Benson, Roger Ostime and Raymond Mason.